 These institutional loan funds are reserved for Medical students who demonstrate financial need.
 This loan type is awarded to students who apply using parental tax information or are 30 years old when entering medical school.
 Students will be awarded upon receipt of their FAFSA and the submission of all financial application/forms.

 |Min/Max Rates||6.25% (1st–3rd yrs.)/ 0% (4th yr. only)|

 *Loans are interest-free while in school and for the grace period after the student ceases to be full-time.
 Interest rate is determined by the terms of the loan fund.
 6.25% loans have a 36-month grace and the 0% loans have a 3-month grace.
 These University loans do not qualify for any Federal forgiveness and/or consolidation.

 Federal Perkins Loan

-**The Federal Perkins Loan program has currently been discontinued and may not be available for upcoming academic years.
+**The Federal Perkins Loan program has currently been discontinued.

 Federal Direct Unsubsidized Stafford Loan

 With a complete financial aid application, a graduate student can be eligible to receive up to $40,500 annually.

 Direct Unsubsidized loans are currently 6% for the 2017-2018 aid year for loans disbursed between July 1, 2017 and June 30, 2018 and have an origination fee of 1.066% that is subtracted from the loan at the time of disbursement for loans disbursed before October 1, 2018.
 The loan rate is fixed for the life of each loan; however, the fixed rate is set on July 1 of each year.